tclulow/SignalBox/Build.md

 There are two sketches:
 * SignalBox for the master module which runs on a Uno with an LCD shield.
-* OutputModule for the output modules which run on Unos.
+* OutputModule for the output modules which run on Nanos.

 Seven source files are duplicated across both sketches and are identical for both.